WarpedPixel/nasvm/README.md

 ```

 ```
 $ nasvm start 1         # (starts the VM listed above)
-$ nasvm shutdown 1  # (attempts to shutdown the VM listed above, depends on guest OS responding)
+$ nasvm shutdown 1      # (attempts to shutdown the VM listed above, guest OS must respond)
+$ nasvm halt 1          # (halts the VM listed above)
+nasvm: operation on myfreenas ignored, use -f to force
-$ nasvm stop 1      # (stops the VM listed above)
+$ nasvm --force halt 1  # (actually halts the VM listed above)
 ```

 ## Usage

 ```
+$ nasvm --help
-usage: nasvm [-h] [-u name] [-p pwd | -P] [-s addr] [-v]
+usage: nasvm [-h] [-u name] [-p pwd | -P] [-s addr] [-f] [-v]
-                            {list,ls,start,stop,shutdown,shut} ...
+             {list,ls,start,restart,halt,shutdown,shut,vnc} ...

+Manage VM's in a FreeNAS/TrueNAS server

 optional arguments:
   -h, --help            show this help message and exit -u name, --user name  user name for authentication (defaults to root) -p pwd, --password pwd
                         optional password for authentication (defaults to cached password).
 Prompts if none available, successful password is cached.
   -P, --prompt-password
                         force prompt for authentication password -s addr, --server addr
-                        hostname or IP of NAS server (defaults to $NASVM_SERVER) -v, --verbosity       control verbosity, multiple increase verbosity up to 3
+                        hostname or IP of NAS server (defaults to $NASVM_SERVER) -f, --force           force command to take destructive action -v, --verbosity       control verbosity, multiple increase verbosity up to 3

 commands:
-  valid commands (see more with /Users/bcs/bin/nasvm command --help)
+  valid commands (see more with nasvm command --help)

-  {list,ls,start,stop,shutdown,shut}
+  {list,ls,start,restart,halt,shutdown,shut,vnc}
     list (ls)           list configured VMs
     start               start given VMs
-    stop                stops given VMs immediately
+    restart             halts given VMs immediately and restarts them halt                halts given VMs immediately
-    shutdown (shut)     attempts to shutdown given VMs
+    shutdown (shut)     attempts to shutdown given VMs vnc                 list VNC attributes of given VMs

 Passwords are cached in your local OS storage for passwords (e.g., keychain on MacOS).
 You can manage that with the cross platform command 'keyring' using service name 'NAS API'.
 Note that in FreeNAS up to 11.3-U4.1 only root can call the API.
 ```

+## Implementation Notes

+This is distributed as complete source you execute directly with your Python interpreter
+in the future we might work on a proper packaging solution.

+This uses the [websockets v2.0 API](https://www.truenas.com/docs/hub/additional-topics/api/ws_api/) from FreeNAS/TrueNAS.